Platform-OS/platformos-check/docs/checks/syntax_error.md

 # Prevent Syntax Errors (`SyntaxError`)

-This check exists to inform the user of Liquid syntax error earlier.
+This check helps inform the user of Liquid syntax errors early.

 ## Check Details

-This check is aimed at eliminating syntax errors.
+This check aims to eliminate syntax errors in Liquid code.

 :-1: Examples of **incorrect** code for this check: